 No plumbing company is ever going to recommend liquid drain cleaners to clear a clogged drain.
 Instead, we hear endless stories on how bad they are for our water pipes and the environment.
-But the fact is, some of the top brands such as Drano®, and Liquid Plumber® has proven to be effective in clearing minor clogs.
+But the fact is, some of the top brands, such as Drano® and Liquid Plumber®, have proven to be effective in clearing minor clogs.
 They have also been scientifically tested and have proven to be safe for pipes and the environment.
-On the contrary, there are many off-brand drain cleaners that can be harmful to both your pipes and the environment.
-Don’t skimp on purchasing a quality drain cleaner, thoroughly read the label before you use the product.
+On the contrary, many off-brand drain cleaners can be harmful to both your pipes and the environment.
+Don’t skimp on purchasing a quality drain cleaner.
+Thoroughly read the label before you use the product.
 With that said, there are organic ways of clearing a small bathroom drain as well, such as a combination of baking soda and vinegar.

 A Zip-It Is A Good Tool For Cleaning Bathroom Drains

-There is another option for cleaning slow moving drains, and that’s called a Zip- It.
-It’s a long flexible plastic tool with barbs that easily fits down your drain.
-It costs about $7.50 and can be purchased on Amazon or at your local hardware store.
+There is another option for cleaning slow-moving drains, and that’s called a Zip-It.
+It’s a long flexible plastic tool with barbs that easily fit down your drain.
+It costs about $7.50 and can be purchased on Amazon or at your local home center store.
 When you slide it down your drain, the barbs catch the hair and debris.
 Like a plunger, you can use it many times over, and it becomes a handy household tool.
-For significant drains such as a backed up sewer line or toilet that won’t drain after all attempts with a plunger, it will require an auger, also known as a plumbers snake.
+However, for significant drains such as a backed-up sewer line or toilet that won’t drain after all attempts with a plunger, it will require a plumber’s snake.
 In the worst-case scenario, your drain will require hydro jetting your drain.
 A hydro jetter is a truck-mounted drain cleaning machine the exerts as much as 4000 pounds per inch (PSI) of water, clearing everything in its path, including tree roots.

 - Only use a quality-branded drain cleaning solution on slow-moving drains.